Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Introduction

+In this work, we jointly train a classifier model with optional frame-reconstruction, frame-classification, and sequence reconstruction decoders which all affect the sequence representation used by the upper, classification-only layers.
+Our empirical study shows that adding the unsupervised decoders have a regularizing effect on the supervised sequence classification task when few labeled sequences are available.
+We demonstrate this improvement on HDM05 \citep{Muller07documentationmocap}, a well known action recognition dataset.
+We also explore the limits of this method using the more recent NTU-RGB+D dataset \citep{shahroudy2016ntu}.
+Finally, we perform separate experiments in which a new constrained recurrent adversarial decoder learns to generate future frames conditioned on a similarly encoded past-context representation.
+We use Long-Short-Term-Memory (LSTM) models to encode and decode sequences, and a simple multilayer perceptron (MLP) to classify them.
+Our adversarial discriminator is a bi-directional LSTM (BDLSTM), and outputs predictions at each timesteps.

 Our main contributions are the following: We introduce a novel Recurrent Encoder, Multi-Decoder architecture which allows for semi-supervised learning with sequences.
-We define and execute a set of experiments using more realistic and representative validation and test set partitioning of a widely used public MOCAP dataset, thereby facilitating more informative future evaluations.
-We show improvements over our implementation of current state-of-the-art techniques for action recognition on such well defined experiments.
-We present a novel conditional Recurrent Generative Adversarial Network (ReGAN) architecture for predicting future continuous trajectories which integrate multiple physics based constraints as well as desired animation properties.
-We find that this novel type of network formulation can dramatically improve the quality of synthesized motion sequences with Generative Adversarial Networks (GANs) while also allowing animators to impose constraints.
+We define and execute a set of experiments using more realistic and representative test set partitioning of a widely used public MOCAP dataset, thereby facilitating more informative future evaluations.
+We show that this updated classification task is still challenging when having an appropriate test set.
+We show improvements over our implementation of previous state-of-the-art techniques for action recognition on such well defined experiments.
+We also present a novel conditional Recurrent Generative Adversarial Network (ReGAN) architecture for predicting future continuous trajectories which integrate multiple physics based constraints as well as desired animation properties.
+We show that using such data-driven constraints prevents the adversarial learning of the recurrent generator from diverging, greatly improving the generated transitions.